Pitt Printing: Frequently Asked Questions

 How do I get my print jobs if the lab is closed?

-If a Computing Lab is closed, you will need to wait until regular lab hours in order to print out your documents, or use one of the remote location Pitt Print Stations.
-Most Computing Labs have a Pitt Printer located outside of the lab that can be accessed outside of lab hours.
+If a Student Computing Lab is closed, you will need to wait until regular lab hours in order to print out your documents, or use one of the remote location Pitt Print Stations.
+Most Student Computing Labs have a Pitt Printer located outside of the lab that can be accessed outside of lab hours.
 A list of printer locations is available at Pitt Printing.

 Note: If you wish to print in color, you must wait until the lab is open.